MitchellTR/OHCBlenderKit/README.md

-OHCBlenderKit is a collection of helper addons intended to make life easier when editing captured game footage in the Blender VSE.
+OHCBlenderKit is a collection of helper addons intended to make life easier when editing captured video footage in the Blender VSE.